Your Cart is Empty

 Notify me when this product is available: Add me to the store mailing list

-Germ 10-14 days A very diminutive hot pepper with lots of fire that is used mostly in Asian, African, Spanish, Thai, and Portuguese cooking.
+A very diminutive hot pepper with lots of fire that is used mostly in Asian, African, Spanish, Thai, and Portuguese cooking.
 The green immature fruits are used as much as the red/purple mature ones.
 Great for drying whole or ground into chili powder.
 Used to make peri-peri sauce.
-20 seeds

-Harvest- Using a sharp instrument, pick first fruits when they reach usable size, this helps accelerate the growth of the other peppers on the plant.
-Leave some on to mature, to color and sweeten up.
+Harvest: Use a sharp instrument to cut the peppers from the plant.
+Pick the first fruits when they reach usable size, this helps accelerate the growth of the other peppers on the plant.
+Leave some peppers on the plant to mature so they can change color and sweeten up.

-Tips- Plant in fertile, well composted soil, mulch and provide adequate water.
-It helps to use row cover early in the season giving the plants extra warmth, especially in the north.
+Tips: Pinch-off early flowers or tiny fruit on any seedlings before placing them in the ground.
+Plant in fertile soil, amend with compost if needed.
+It helps to use row cover early in the season, giving the plants extra warmth, especially in the north.
 Side dress when flowers begin to form.